Understanding Contract Types in Education

 We love meeting new people!
 If you’re looking for work in primary or secondary schools, mainstream or SEND, we’re happy to help.

 Early career teacher?
-We can help you get ahead and take control
+Get ahead and take control!

 Are you ready to secure a ‘proper’ teaching job?